 And what software?

 I’ve quit using Adobe stuff recently as I no longer felt I was getting value for money out of them so my Mac is full of Affinity Photo / Designer which are my main workhorses.
 Plus Pages, Numbers, Keynote, Notes andReminders.
-I seem to use Atom and Brackets for offline and online coding respectively and occasionally stick stuff on Github or Gitlab.
+I seem to use Atom and Brackets for offline and online coding respectively and occasionally stick stuff on Github.
 All my websites run off WordPress because it’s the best.
 I love all the things that Automattic are trying to do.

 My Thinkpad has Ubuntu and a whole bunch of open source tools including Blender, Krita and Godot.
 All these are excellent products and I’m continually surprised that I don’t have to pay for them.
 Go Open Source!